-ID Tip: True gray (under surface)—not gray-brown.
+ID Tip: True gray (under surface)—not gray brown.
 The color is important.

 Caterpillar: Although generally some shade of green, color varies according to host plant hue.
+Slug shaped.
+Covered with short hairs.
+Head brown.

-Gray Hairstreaks are consummate habitat generalists, requiring little more than plants and sunlight.
-Their caterpillars have adapted to eat from more than 30 plant families, although legumes and mallows are most frequently chosen.
+Gray Hairstreaks range throughout the continental United States.
+They will eventually be documented in every county in Alabama.
 As common and widespread as these butterflies are, they are seldom seen in large numbers.
 Most field trip lists record one or two.

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.